Riding For Kids

 Looking For Horseback Riding Lessons?

-Time To Ride Program Facilities work with local schools, youth organizations and homeschool groups to offer a set of beginner group lessons for kids new to horses.
-Use our TTR Program Facility Map or check with your child’s school or youth organizations such as Boy and Girl Scouts, YMCA and faith-based groups to see if there’s a Time To Ride Program Facility in your area.
+Time To Ride facilities work with local schools, youth organizations and homeschool groups to offer a set of beginner group lessons for kids new to horses.
+Use our TTR Lesson Facility Map or check with your child’s school or youth organizations such as Boy and Girl Scouts, YMCA and faith-based groups to see if there’s a Time To Ride lesson barn in your area.

-If you can’t locate a TTR Program Facility in your area and still want to check out riding lessons for your child, please visit the Certified Horsemanship Association (CHA) [http://www.cha-ahse.org/] or United States Pony Clubs (USPC) [ponyclub.org] to find an instructor or riding center.
-To get you started, here are 13 questions to ask when looking for a riding instructor, courtesy of CHA.
+If you can’t locate a Time To Ride barn in your area and still want to check out riding lessons for your child, please visit Certified Horsemanship Association (CHA) or United States Pony Clubs (USPC) to find an instructor or riding center.